symfony/symfony-docs/templates.rst

    exception if the :ref:`strict_variables <config-twig-strict-variables>` option is enabled).

-This allows to evolve your application code without having to change the template code (you can start with array variables for the application proof of concept, then move to objects with methods, etc.)
+This allows you to evolve your application code without having to change the template code (you can start with array variables for the application proof of concept, then move to objects with methods, etc.)